 - Depression/anxiety

-Many women with PCOS will not have all of these symptoms, and some are asymptomatic – only diagnosed after frequent miscarriages or the inability to conceive.
+Many women with PCOS will not have all of these symptoms, and some are asymptomatic, or are only diagnosed after frequent miscarriages or the inability to conceive.
 While there is no known cause of PCOS, it is likely that poor diet and lifestyle are contributing factors.

 Which brings us to…